twhite96/tiffs-digital-garden/posts/1 - Web Dev/Vuex and other state management concepts.md

 -   The **view**, a declarative mapping of the **state**;
 -   The **actions**, the possible ways the state could change in reaction to user inputs from the **view**.

-This is a simple representation of the concept of "one way data flow", [[1 - Web Dev/Two-Way Data Binding#What is Two-Way Data binding|the opposite of which is 2-way data binding]]
+This is a simple representation of the concept of "one way data flow", [[Two-Way Data Binding|the opposite of which is 2-way data binding]]

 ![](../images/flow.png)